Freight Rate Data Collection

-The data collected from Xeneta’s comprehensive user-base range from short to long term rate-agreements – all dependent on their procurement strategy.
-While some users have multiple rate-updates during a month, others has monthly, quarterly, annually or even two-year fixed agreements.
+The data collected from Xeneta’s broad userbase ranges from short-term to long-term rate contracts.
+The freight rates provided may come in various forms — some users have multiple rate updates per month, others have monthly, quarterly, annual or even two-year fixed agreements.

-Xeneta gathers several hundred thousand rates per month – a number growing on a monthly basis.
-Before releasing any market information, a minimum of 4 rates per route, per day, per equipment, is required.
-This is estimated as the weakest starting point, upon where Xeneta builds stronger benchmarks as additional rates are sourced.
-Mature trade routes (covered by extensive data-collection) are built up by several hundred valid rates per day — making the index reliable and accurate.
+Xeneta gathers millions of rates per month.
+Before releasing any market information, a minimum of 5 rates per route, per day, per equipment type is required.
+This defines the basic foundation upon which Xeneta builds stronger benchmarks as additional rates are sourced.
+Mature trade routes (covered by extensive data collection) are made up of several hundred valid rates per day — making our index reliable and accurate.

 The Xeneta Geo-Hierarchy is developed based on common market practices.
 Ocean freight rates contracted to and from specific areas and ports correlate strongly on price.
 We use the millions of price points in our database to validate the price correlation and can, as such, offer global data coverage.

 In our Geo-Hierarchy approach, we have grouped ports together based on price — not proximity — following the way the industry prices the different connections.
 Xeneta shows accurate pricing for exact port-to-port connections because the rate data is aggregated based on ports with similar pricing.
 The areas where ocean freight rate correlation is strongest is in North Europe and the Far East.
 Xeneta builds these areas up by Main Ports and Sub Ports, while the remaining areas are built up by geographical regions.

 By sampling from a broad set of companies, Xeneta collects data within a statistical sample to capture tendencies in the statistical population.
 Utilizing sampling requires a wide selection of sources, which is the basis of Xeneta’s services.
 The methodology is carefully chosen for quality assurance.